brownplt/B2T2/TableAPI.md

 #### Description

-Scan the named column and when a cell is missing value, fill in `v`.
+Scans the named column and fills in `v` when a cell is missing value.

 ```lua
 > fillna(studentsMissing, "favorite color", "white")